pact-foundation/pact-jvm/pact-jvm-server/README.md

 ## Running the server

+If you use sbt, you can run the server with:

     $ sbt pact-jvm-server/run

+You can build an application bundle with gradle by running (for 2.10 version):

+    $ gradle :pact-jvm-server_2.10:installApp

+This will create an app bundle in `build/install`.
+You can then execute it with:

+    $ java -jar pact-jvm-server/build/2.10/install/pact-jvm-server_2.10/lib/pact-jvm-server_2.10-2.0.4.jar

 By default will run on port `29999` but a port number can be optionally supplied.